YuanLiou/YTMusicQueueCarousel/README.md

 ### What's support

-* Browse with keyboard, enter to play and pause
+* Browse with keyboard, enter to play and pause.
 * You can click the icon on the playing statusbar or the extension icon to make Carousel appear.
+* Small Layout, you can make it like a small widget.

 ### How to install a Work-in-progress version?